 Hours of operation

-Bird Rescue Center is open to the public on the first Saturday and third Sunday of every month (unless it’s a major holiday; if in doubt, give us a call at 523-2473).
-Come by and meet our 19 resident raptor Ambassadors.
+Bird Rescue Center is open to the public on the first Saturday and third Sunday of every month from 10am-1pm (unless it’s a major holiday; if in doubt, give us a call at 523-2473).
+Come by and meet our 21 resident raptor Ambassadors.
 It’s a tremendous opportunity to see these beautiful wild birds up close.
-Photography of the birds is permitted outside the residents’ compound.
+Photography of the birds is permitted while keeping a safe distance.

 view larger map

 Our purpose is to assist the public in the rescue of injured, orphaned or ill birds.
 We are the only all-bird wildlife rescue center in our area.
 Our headquarters and primary care facilities are located in Santa Rosa, CA. We provide service throughout the North San Francisco Bay Area.